exokitxr/webmr-docs-old/docs/5minguide.md

 ## Opening Websites and Examples

 * When you run "Exokit Browser" a command prompt and a larger window will open, turn your attention to the larger window.
 In the window you will see a VR keyboard for our VR users (or legacy if you have time to kill), a URL bar, and flat boxes below the bar.
-* Those boxes are our "Featured Sites" from our reddit (see below for how to submit sites for feature).
+* Those boxes are our "Featured Sites" from our [reddit](https://www.reddit.com/r/exokit/).
 Go ahead and enter any VR website URL, or point-and-click on any of the sites on the boxes below.

 **Controls**